ColinFay/website/_posts/2017-09-11-tidystringdist.md

 ## Why tidystringdist

-I've lately been playing with string distance for my blog post about[Game of Thrones Characters](http://colinfay.me/game-of-thrones-characters-r/).
-The {stringdist} package is dope, yet its outputs do not follow the [tidy data](http://vita.had.co.nz/papers/tidy-data.html) philosophy.
+I've lately been playing with string distance for my blog post about [Game of Thrones Characters](http://colinfay.me/game-of-thrones-characters-r/).
+The {stringdist} package is dope, yet its I/O do not follow the [tidy data](http://vita.had.co.nz/papers/tidy-data.html) philosophy.
 Something that demands some tweaking when you need to work with tidyverse tools.
 That's one of the motives behind {tidystringdist}.

 ## Install tidystringdist

 For now, the package is only on GitHub, but I plan on releasing it to the CRAN soon.
-As this page may not be updated in time, you should check the GitHub page for more info about the CRAN release.
+As this blogpost might not be updated in time, you should check the GitHub page for more info about the CRAN release.

 Install from GitHub

 ``` r
 devtools::install_github("ColinFay/tidystringdist")
 ```

 ## tidystringdist basic workflow